Epidemiological Profile of HIV/AIDS in Minnesota

 In 2014, there were 28 new HIV diagnoses among Hispanic males.
 This is up from 23 diagnoses in 2013.
 The annual number of new infections diagnosed among Hispanic females continues to be quite small with six diagnoses in 2014.

 Mode of Exposure

-Of the 82 new HIV infections diagnosed among Hispanic males between 2010 and 2012, MSM or MSM/IDU accounted for an estimated 97 percent of diagnoses, while 1 percent were estimated to have heterosexual contact as their mode of exposure.
-The remaining 2 percent had and other mode of exposure which includes hemophilia, transplant, transfusion or mother with HIV or HIV risk.
+Of the 87 new HIV infections diagnosed among Hispanic males between 2012 and 2014, MSM and MSM/IDU accounted for an estimated 95% of diagnoses, while 3% were estimated to have heterosexual contact with someone with or at risk for HIV infection as their mode of exposure.
+The remaining 2% had and other mode of exposure which includes hemophilia, transplant, transfusion or mother with HIV or HIV risk.

-Of the 11 Hispanic females diagnosed between 2010 and 2012, all 11 (100%) had an estimated mode of exposure of heterosexual contact.
-However, the number of cases among Hispanic women during the years 2010-2012 is insufficient to make further generalizations regarding risk.
+Of the 16 Hispanic females diagnosed between 2012 and 2014, 92% had an estimated mode of exposure of heterosexual contact with someone with or at risk for HIV infection.
+The remaining 8% had a risk of injection drug use.
+However, the number of cases among Hispanic women during the years 2012-2014 is insufficient to make further generalizations regarding risk.

 HIV Treatment Cascade among Hispanics

-There were 597 HIV positive Hispanics included in the HIV Treatment Cascade (PDF: 952KB/2 pages) analyses.
-Compared to the overall treatment cascade in Minnesota, Hispanics have lower percentages of retention in care and viral suppression.
-There were 23 cases among Hispanics reported in 2011 that were included in the linkage to care calculation.
-Unlike the other cascade measures, Hispanics had a higher percentage of linkage to care than the overall cascade.
+There were 27 cases among Hispanics reported in 2013 that were included in the linkage to care calculation.
+Hispanics had a slightly lower percentage of linkage to care than the overall cascade at 85%.